 The Betfair strategy page is geared towards exchange betting, but many of the principles and ways of thinking they present can also be applied to regular sports betting.
 Betfair also has a frequently-updated blog with in-depth previews of upcoming events in all sports.
 Both are great resources for the serious sports bettor.

 A visit to the Sports Curmudgeon always makes for an entertaining and informative read.
 I don’t think he is as much of a curmudgeon as his blog name would suggest, but he does have a way of writing that will have you at least crack a smile once or twice per blog post.

-Make sure to check the NFL wagers category on his blog for betting-related discussion and comments.
+Make sure to check the NFL wagers category on his blog for betting-related discussions and comments.
 The Sports Curmudgeon is humble and acknowledges the realities of sports betting, but still backs his picks with sound logic.
-It is refreshing to see this style of picks and betting tips in a landscape dominated by people who overpromise and under deliver.
+It is refreshing to see this style of picks and betting tips in a landscape dominated by people who overpromise and underdeliver.

 Covers.com is a massive sports betting and information website full of content provided by multiple writers.
 They have expert picks, hot matchups, game previews, betting odds and more for just about every sport on the planet.